 Step 1 – For new members

-If you have never registered before or are returning to the club after two years absence or more, send us your contact details on Zone4 (search for “Notification Request for Hollyburn” or go to the club home page to see a direct link to the notification request for the current season) so that we can send you a registration notification e-mail, which contains important information regarding registration and a link to our online registration (also on Zone4).
+If you have never registered with the club before or are returning to the club after two years absence or more, send us your contact details on Zone4.ca (click on the link in the green box at the top of this page) so that we can send you a registration notification e-mail, which contains important information regarding registration and a link to our online registration (also on Zone4).

 Step 2 – Review club and program information